 Condoms continue to be the most popular non-permanent option, and when consistently used correctly are estimated to be 98% effective in preventing pregnancy.
 However, considering improper and inconsistent use, typical condom use is effective roughly 87% of the time.

-The withdrawal method is significantly less effective in preventing pregnancy and is effective only 78% of the time.
+The withdrawal method is significantly less effective in preventing pregnancy and is effective only about 78% of the time.

 Factors to Consider When Choosing Male Birth Control

-Consider the reversibility of the birth control method; for example, a vasectomy is generally permanent, while condoms and the withdrawal method can be used on an as-needed-basis.
+Consider the reversibility of the birth control method; for example, a vasectomy is generally permanent, while condoms and the withdrawal method can be used on an as-needed basis.

 Common Concerns & FAQs